armytag/langs/qathebo/grammar/morphology.md

 ### Purpose

-The adverb *kʼahla* ("so that") indicates that the affected verb describes the reason or intention for another verb to happen.
+The adverb *kʼahla* ("because; so that") indicates that the affected verb describes the reason or intention for another verb to happen.
 It usually links two independent clauses that might otherwise require one of them to become a relative clause.

 ## Modifiers